corgikit/pancake-document/products/ifo-initial-farm-offering/ifo-guide.md

 Before you can join an IFO there are a few things you will need to do to get ready.
 Follow the steps below to make sure you're ready to buy when the IFO event goes live.

-### Create your PancakeSwap profile
+### Create your ZexdexApp profile

-To take part in an IFO, you'll need a PancakeSwap profile.
+To take part in an IFO, you'll need a ZexdexApp profile.
 Having a profile protects the security of the IFO and makes it fair for everyone.
 The small cost of a profile also helps keep the total CAKE supply down by burning a little CAKE from each profile created.\
 \
-To create a profile, you can follow our How to Set Up an NFT Profile guide [here](https://docs.pancakeswap.finance/get-started/profile-guide).
+To create a profile, you can follow our How to Set Up an NFT Profile guide [here](https://docs.zexdex.app/get-started/profile-guide).

 ### Lock CAKE in the CAKE Syrup Pool to get iCAKE

-iCAKE determines the maximum CAKE commit limit in the PancakeSwap IFO public sales.
+iCAKE determines the maximum CAKE commit limit in the ZexdexApp IFO public sales.
 For example, if you have 200 iCAKE, you will be able to commit 200 CAKE in any upcoming IFO public sales.
 The number of iCAKE you have is based on the number of CAKE staked in the fixed-term CAKE staking pool and the total staking duration of your current fixed-term staking position.

-To get iCAKE, go to the IFO page [here](https://pancakeswap.finance/ifo).
+To get iCAKE, go to the IFO page [here](https://zexdex.app/ifo).
 Locate the CAKE syrup pool card, and click "Locked" under "Stake CAKE" to proceed.

 To learn more about iCAKE and how is iCAKE calculated, check out the doc [here](icake.md).&#x20;